larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 * WHY NOT: On Arch REISUB is not enabled by default due to upstream security considerations.
 Arch inherits the systemd default of `16`.
 Because Magic SysRq is handled directly by the kernel a malicious actor can use it to really mess with your day if they want to troll you.
 With what I enable they can remount file systems, & reboot your system without a security prompt.

 * WHY: This sounds scary, but for a single user desktop computer it's not really a big deal, for a laptop that you will carry around ayou might want to evaluate if the risk is worth it, but for the most part even there the risk is someone wants to be a dick for no reason.
-You could solve this by having the keyboard disabled or disable it when leaving it unattended.
+Worth noting they can do some of that stuff via the power button anyways like shutdown and reboot.
+You could also solve this by disabling the keyboard when leaving your system unattended or saving your work and shutting it down yourself.
 I think it is worth the risk, but YMMV

-* For your sake I will say I have **NOT** set it not to `1` which the Arch wiki for some reason recommends, as that enables *everything.* Instead I only enable what REISUB specifically needs to be able to do this.
+* If it helps my case for enabling this, I will say I have **NOT** set it not to `1` which the Arch wiki for some reason recommends, as that enables *everything.* Instead I only enable what REISUB specifically needs to be able to do this.

 ```zsh
 # create file